Skip to content

 Fundamental revision of the development strategy

-The preservation of the building can thus become a flagship project for a future-oriented and climate-conscious approach to the built environment.
+The preservation of the building can thus become a flagship project for a future-oriented and climate-conscious approach to utilizing the built environment.

 2.